TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-restore-azure-windows-vm.md

 	cloudEnvironments="public"
 />

-# Azure VM Restore Limitations
+# Azure Windows VM Restore Limitations

 ## **Limitations when restoring a VM**
 Following limitations apply when restoring a Windows Azure VM from backup.